 Symbol Analysts are people who manipulate symbols (language, images, quantitative data) in order to communicate.

-Depending on context, Symbol Analysts are called a variety of names, including:
+Depending on context, Symbol Analysts go by a variety of names, including:

 |A Plug for the the Terms Rhetor, Rhetors|